AndrusAsumets/supershy-client/README.md

-During its initiation, the client creates two new VPS instances (let's call them First Node and Second Node) inside Exoscale, Hetzner and/or Digital Ocean containing nothing else but a SSH server.
-Next up, it creates a SSH connection from your machine to the First Node.
-All of your local TCP (HTTP etc.) traffic will be routed through the instance via sshuttle as though you had been connected to a VPN.
+During its initiation, the client creates two new VPS instances (let's call them First Node and Second Node) inside Exoscale, Hetzner and/or Digital Ocean containing nothing else but a WireGuard or a SSH server (depending on which tunnel you pick).
+Next up, it creates a WireGuard tunnel from your machine to the First Node.
 After 30 minutes, the client will automatically connect to the Second Node, then creates a new fresh First Node instance for future use, and then eventually sunsets the original First Node by destrying it for good.
 The cycle of renewing